Updated:

 5. Wyzant

 Wyzant isn’t a tutoring company so much as a marketplace.
 Parents scroll through hundreds of tutor profiles, filtering by subject, price, or experience.
-Want someone for geometry or SAT prep?
-You’ll find options.

-The advantage is choice.
+The advantage here is choice.
 The challenge is quality.
 Since tutors set their own styles and rates, there’s no guarantee of consistency.
 One tutor might be fantastic; another might not be a good fit at all.
 And because Wyzant tutors are independent, there’s little oversight.
 If you want accountability and a streamlined system, this can feel like a gamble.

 6. Yup